Distributed source coding: Slepian–Wolf bound

 If both the encoder and decoder of the two sources are independent, the lowest rate we can achieve for lossless compression is $H(X)$ and $H(Y)$ for $X$ and $Y$ respectively, where $H(X)$ and $H(Y)$ are the entropies of $X$ and $Y$.
 However, with joint decoding, if vanishing error probability for long sequences is accepted, the Slepian–Wolf theorem shows that much better compression rate can be achieved.
 As long as the total rate of $X$ and $Y$ is larger than their joint entropy $H(X,Y)$ and none of the sources is encoded with a rate larger than its entropy, distributed coding can achieve arbitrarily small error probability for long sequences.

 A special case of distributed coding is compression with decoder side information, where source $Y$ is available at the decoder side but not accessible at the encoder side.
 This can be treated as the condition that $R_Y=H(Y)$ has already been used to encode $Y$, while we intend to use $H(X|Y)$ to encode $X$.
 The whole system is operating in an asymmetric way (compression rate for the two sources are asymmetric).

 Wyner–Ziv bound

 Shortly after Slepian–Wolf theorem on lossless distributed compression was published, the extension to lossy compression with decoder side information was proposed as Wyner–Ziv theorem.
 Similarly to lossless case, two statistically dependent i.i.d. sources $X$ and $Y$ are given, where $Y$ is available at the decoder side but not accessible at the encoder side.
 Instead of lossless compression in Slepian–Wolf theorem, Wyner–Ziv theorem looked into the lossy compression case.

 The Wyner–Ziv theorem presents the achievable lower bound for the bit rate of $X$ at given distortion $D$.
 It was found that for Gaussian memoryless sources and mean-squared error distortion, the lower bound for the bit rate of $X$ remain the same no matter whether side information is available at the encoder or not.

+For more than two terminals, multiterminal source coding studies rate-distortion regions when several correlated observations are encoded separately and decoded jointly.
+Yasutada Oohama derived results for Gaussian multiterminal source coding, a central continuous-alphabet case of this problem.